modenero/telr.exchange/docs/README.md

 ---

-__TelrExchange is an attempt to create a peaceful, peer-to-peer token exchange; with the primary purpose of attracting users from distant blockchains to the Bitcoin Cash community.__
+__Telr Exchange is an attempt to create a peaceful, peer-to-peer token exchange; with the primary purpose of attracting users from distant blockchains to the Bitcoin Cash community.__

 ---